What is more important: Strategy or organizational culture

 Strategy, capabilities and culture leadership is about a series of related choices about “where we going to play”, “how are we going to win and differentiate”, “what capabilities need to be in place to execute”, “what are the cultural imperatives to enable differentiation and execution”?

-Organisational culture eats strategy for breakfast, lunch and dinner so don’t leave it unattended
+Organizational culture eats strategy for breakfast, lunch and dinner so don’t leave it unattended

 Given strategy is typically viewed from a 3-5 year time horizon and refreshed every few years, capabilities and culture also need to be reviewed at the same time and as one process.